6.2.1 Studies and Steps

 canary

-Special values that can be used as transition results to cause a study to transition to the next step or to the end of the study, respectively.
+A special value that can be used as a transition result to cause a transition to the end of the study.

 6.2.1.3 Step Widgets🔗